 .
 One handy item in Hyperglaze is something called "Potter's Friend" which does all kinds of small calculations for the potter, such as converting centigrade and fahrenheit degrees.
 You can also call up definitions at any time; if for example, you want to be reminded what the unity formula is or the definition of, say,"mole", you call up their explanations as you are working.

->

-> .
+.
 W.E.
-Worral, Clay and Ceramic Raw Materials (New York: Halstead Press, 1975), note Chapter 6: The Effect of Heat on Clays; Prudence M. Rice, Pottery Analysis: A Sourcebook (Chicago: University of Chicago Press, 1987), chapter 12, "Properties of Clays II: Firing Behavior"; Tony Hansen, Magic of Fire (Digitalfire Corp.: Medicine Hat, Alberta, 1995).
+Worral, Clay and Ceramic Raw Materials (New York: Halstead Press, 1975), note Chapter 6: The Effect of Heat on Clays; Prudence M. Rice, Pottery Analysis: A Sourcebook (Chicago: University of Chicago Press, 1987), chapter 12, "Properties of Clays II: Firing Behavior"; Tony Hansen, Magic of Fire and the Digitalfire Reference Database (Digitalfire Corp.: Medicine Hat, Alberta, 1995).
 In addition, the material databases of Hyperglaze and Insight outline loss on ignition.

->

-> .
+.
 When you calculate these figures using Insight or Hyperglaze, the exact results may vary slightly from program to program.
 This divergence should remind us that these programs are, after all, only tools to assist us in formulating better glazes.
 Practice with one of these programs gives rise to better results when we are consistent in our approach and do not just switch back and forth between them without thinking.
 We should remember as well, that because all of these numbers are established by experimental investigation, there will be slight variations in test procedures and exact materials studied and this will give rise to divergence of results.

 .
 Read David Green, A Handbook of Pottery Glazes (Watson-Guptill Publications: New York, 1979), chapter 1, for a good review of this matter.